dev-academy-programme/student-prep/handbook/yellow-flags.md

 [Handbook Contents](README.md)

 # Yellow flags
 We gauge a student's fit in Foundations and Dev Academy through their kindness, integrity, and effort that they put into the program.
 Participation and communication are key components.
-Students who demonstrate any or a combination of the indicators below may be put on a path for monitoring or being asked to leave.
+Students who demonstrate any, or a combination of, the indicators below may be put on a path for monitoring or being asked to leave.
 These indicators, or yellow flags include, but are not limited to:

 - Leaving challenges unattempted
 - Not following the submission procedure